ProjectOpenLaunch/OpenLaunch/.github/ISSUE_TEMPLATE/error_report.md

 ---

 **What Happened**
-Description.
+Description about the error.

 **What are you doing when error occured?**
-Description.
+Description about what did you do.

 **Screenshots**
-Images.
+Images when the error occured.

 **Logs**
-Logs File
+What is in the log file.

 **Addtional Context**
 Any other words you want to say.

-**Related issues and reports**
+**Related issues and/or reports**
 Links. [e.g. github.com/ProjectOpenLaunch/OpenLaunch/issues/1145141919810]